Nasser Al-Khelaifi to Chair ECA Executive Board Meeting

 The group will discuss a number of issues relating to the future of professional football,

-including FIFA’s Biennial World Cup proposals and the ongoing attempts by three rebel clubs
+including FIFA’s Biennial World Cup proposals and the ongoing attempts by three clubs

 to break away from European club football.